zhangdongkun98/carla/Docs/build_faq.md

    Can't run CARLA neither binary nor source build.
     </h5></summary>

-NVIDIA drivers may be outdated.
-Make sure that this is not the case.
-If the issue is still unresolved, take a look at the [forum](https://forum.carla.org/) and post the specific issue.
+  One of the most common issues is that NVIDIA drivers are outdated in the system where CARLA is intended to run.
+Please make sure that this is not the case.
+If the issue is still unresolved, take a look at the [forum](https://forum.carla.org/) and feel free to post with the specific issue.
   </details>

 <!-- ======================================================================= -->